gasparka/thesis/docs/3_conversion.rst

         def main(self, a):
             local_var = a

-:numref:`class-vars` show example for getting the type of class variable.
-It initializes the class with argument ``5``, that is assigned to the 'coef' variable.
-Then ``type()`` can be used to query the variable type.
-On the example result is ``int``, so this can be converted to VHDL ``integer`` type.
+Alternative is to follow the definition of dynamic typing and execute the code, after what the value can be inspected and type inferred. :numref:`class-vars` shows this method applied on the class variable, the Python function``type()`` can be used to query the variable type.

 .. code-block:: python
-    :caption: Using ``type()`` to get type name
+    :caption: Solving the problem for class variables
     :name: class-vars

-    >>> dut = SimpleClass(5)
+    >>> dut = SimpleClass(coef=5)
     >>> dut.coef
     5
     >>> type(dut.coef)
     <class 'int'>

-Pyha deduces registers initial values in same way, only the first assigned value is considered.

-This easily solves the problem for class values
+This solves the problem for class values.
+The same method cannot be applied for the local variables of functions, because these only exist in the stack.
-Local variables, like ``local_var`` and argument ``a`` on :numref:`class-vars` are harder to infer as Python provides no way of accessing function locals.
-Luckly this problem has been encountered before in :cite:`py_locals_decorator`, which modifies the Python profiling interface to save function locals.
+This problem has been encountered before in :cite:`py_locals_decorator`, which proposes to modify the Python profiling interface in order to keep track of function local variables.
+Pyha has applied this method, usage example is shown on :numref:`class-locals`.
-Pyha uses this approach to keep track of the local values.

 .. code-block:: python
-    :caption: Function locals variable type
+    :caption: Solving the problem for local variables
     :name: class-locals

     >>> dut.main.locals # locals are unknown before call